pedromsfernandes/simplify-website/src/data/blog/the-importance-of-diversity-in-the-workplace.md

 ---
 path: the-importance-of-diversity-in-the-workplace
 date: 2020-05-05T12:01:00.000Z
-title: The importance of diversity in the workplace
+title: The Importance of Diversity in the Workplace
 peek: From the nature of our company to its core, we are a multidisciplinary team from various backgrounds.
 Every project has the collaboration of members from different departments.